primatic/openvision-oe/README.md

 * If you want to compile images for old machines like dm800/cube/su980, first build for them.
 * If you want to compile images for x64 machines like alien5/kxpx series, first build for them.
 * If you want to compile images for 4K machines with ARM architecture and you get error each time, try compile for a Mipsel machine like dm7020hd first then compile your ARM images.

-# Donation

-If you're interested in monthly builds (It could be twice a month also) or future developments, please contact https://forums.openpli.org/user/25911-persian-prince/

-We may have online feeds if the donation could cover it.

-Test images are here: http://www.mediafire.com/folder/p0hyt9w5cq4d9/pli-extras